CrumpetDev/crumpet/CONTRIBUTING.md

 Please follow the coding conventions already established in the project.
 These may include things like indentation styles, placement of brackets, etc. If in doubt, follow the style of existing code.

+Absolutely!
+Here's your revised "Linting and Spelling Check" section:

-## Linting and Spelling Check
+## Linting and Spell Check

-We aim to maintain high code quality and readability in our project.
-To help with this, we use a few tools that will run as pre-commit hooks using [pre-commit](https://pre-commit.com/).
+To maintain high code quality and readability in our project, we've implemented several checks that run automatically on all Pull Requests.
+We also recommend running them locally as [pre-commit hooks](https://pre-commit.com/) to catch issues early and make the review process smoother.

 ### Flake8

 Flake8 is a powerful Python tool that we use for linting.
 It checks our codebase against coding style (PEP8), programming errors (like 'variable not defined' and 'unused import') among others.
-By running Flake8 before each commit, we can ensure that our codebase remains clean and well-structured.
-More about Flake8 can be found at its [GitHub page](https://github.com/PyCQA/flake8).
+More about Flake8 can be found on its [official site](https://flake8.pycqa.org/en/latest/).

 ### CSpell

-In addition to linting, we also want to ensure that our spelling is correct across the project.
-For this, we use CSpell.
-It is an open-source tool designed to catch spelling errors in your code.
+To ensure that our spelling is correct across the project, we use CSpell.
 Find more details about CSpell on its [GitHub page](https://github.com/streetsidesoftware/cspell).

 By adhering to these standards, we can all contribute to the quality, readability, and overall health of the project.

 ## Commit Messages

 Writing good commit messages is important for maintaining the long-term health of our project.
-Here's a summary of best practices:
+Here's a summary of what we consider best practices:

 1. Separate subject from body with a blank line.
 2. Limit the subject line to 50 characters.